Malte311/FPFool/readme.md

 # How to use FPFool
 **Important:** Before using FPFool, please note that this software is part of a bachelor thesis and therefore in pre-alpha state.
-It cannot be ruled out that there are no bugs and that everything works perfectly.
+It cannot be ruled out that there are no bugs, so do not expect everything to work perfectly.

 ## Installation
 :exclamation: Todo :exclamation: